the-avant-it/Common.Scripts/cpu-speed-test/README.md

-Requires docker and apt install html-xml-utils
+Requires docker

+Run as root!